Sports Psychology and Performance Enhancement

 Develop confidence post-injury

 Some athletes find themselves fully prepared physically to get back into competition and practice, but mentally some scars remain.
-Injury can hurt confidence, generate doubt during competition, and cause a lack of focus.
+Injury can hurt confidence, generate doubt during the competition and cause a lack of focus.
 I help athletes mentally heal from injuries and deal with the fear of re-injury.

 To develop game-specific strategies and game plans